-If you have three years of successful teaching in one or more early childhood, elementary, middle, or secondary schools (applicants for ECYA/School Counseling must have completed three years of successfully serving as a school counselor) consider joining us (Wendy Eckerle and Tessa Pehanick) on Wednesday, September 23 at the ARC from 4:30-5:30 for an informational meeting about the process and benefits provided by ACPS.
+If you have three years of successful teaching in one or more early childhood, elementary, middle, or secondary schools (applicants for ECYA/School Counseling must have completed three years of successfully serving as a school counselor), consider joining Wendy Eckerle and Tessa Pehanick on Tuesday, September 20, at Baker-Butler Elementary School for an informational meeting about the process and benefits provided by ACPS.
+We will be meeting with Elementary School Teachers from 3:30 to 4 p.m. and Middle and High School Teachers from 4:30 to 5 p.m.